-Having access to water and a balanced diet are basic life needs.
-Malnutrition and dehydration are, tragically, among the most common health problems for individuals residing in nursing homes.
-In some cases, malnutrition and dehydration are due to medication, dental surgeries, and other conditions.
+Having access to water and a balanced diet are basic life necessities.
+Malnutrition and dehydration are tragically, among the most common health problems for individuals residing in nursing homes.
+In some cases malnutrition and dehydration are due to medication, dental surgeries, and other conditions.
 In many cases, dehydration and malnutrition are the result of negligence on the part of the nursing home or its staff.
-If someone you loved has been injured due to such negligence, make sure to contact personal injury lawyers in Las Vegas to seek compensation.
+If someone you love has been affected by such negligence, make sure to contact our personal injury lawyers in Las Vegas to seek compensation.

 How Does Dehydration or Malnutrition Arise?

-Nursing home staff should take extra care to ensure their wards are taken care of and to know when this requires extra work or monitoring.
-When a nursing home is understaffed or the training is not sufficient, employees may not understand how or be able to conduct proper monitoring of its patients.
-It’s important that the nursing home’s staff keep a close eye on the eating and drinking habits of its residents, especially since many individuals may require assistance or have conditions can complicate their needs.
+Nursing home staff should take extra care to make sure their wards are taken care of and to know when this requires extra work or monitoring.
+When a nursing home is understaffed or the training is not enough, employees may not understand how to conduct proper monitoring of its patients.
+It’s important that the nursing home’s staff keep a close eye on the eating and drinking habits of its residents, especially since many individuals may require assistance or have conditions that can complicate their needs.

 Water and food are essential for the body to perform its most basic functions.
-A lack of water or nutrients can weaken the body and make a person more susceptible to illness, especially when they are older.
-Elderly individuals are at much greater risk of developing hydration and nutrition problems and are also have a harder time tolerating these states and recovering from them.
-No one should ever have to suffer such negligence and it’s important to seek legal guidance from personal injury lawyers in Las Vegas if you or someone you know has.
+Insufficient water or nutrients can weaken the body and make a person more susceptible to illness, especially when they are older.
+Elderly individuals are at much greater risk of developing hydration and nutrition problems and also have a harder time tolerating and recovering from them.
+No one should ever have to suffer such negligence and if you or someone you know has, it’s important to seek legal guidance from our personal injury lawyers in Las Vegas.

-Between 1999 and 2002, dehydration and malnutrition were linked to nearly 1400 deaths in nursing homes (http://nursinghomeabuseguide.com/abuse-injuries/dehydration/).
+Between 1999 and 2002, dehydration and malnutrition were linked to nearly 1400 deaths in nursing homes.
 Chronic and severe dehydration in elderly individuals may result in very serious complications, such as:

 - Weakened immune system